Skip to main content

 What to Pack

-Lightweight long pants in cotton or linen - required for temple entry and comfortable in 29°C (85°F) afternoon heat
+Lightweight long pants and long-sleeve shirts in breathable cotton or linen - required for temple visits and actually comfortable in morning temperatures of 14°C (57°F), though you'll want to strip down to t-shirts by midday

 Insider Knowledge